Tickets to see the Erechtheion

 On the northern side of Athens’ Acropolis stands the ancient Greek temple known as the Erechtheion.
 It is regarded as one of the most important specimens of ancient Greek architecture and was constructed between 421 and 406 BC, during the Golden Age of Athens.
 The Athens patron goddess Athena Polias and other mythical characters were worshiped in the temple.

-Brief history of the temple of Erechtheion
+History of the Erechtheion

 On the northern side of the Acropolis in Athens, Greece, there is a historical temple called the Erechtheion.
 Its construction was overseen by the architect Mnesicles between 421 and 407 BC.
 The temple is named after the mythical king Erechtheus, who was believed to have been buried on the site.
 The building was also dedicated to Athena Polias, the goddess of the city, and Poseidon, who was said to have created a saltwater spring by striking his trident on the site.

 The temple’s history is closely tied to the political and cultural developments of ancient Athens.
 It was built during the Golden Age of Athens, a time of great prosperity and artistic achievement.
 The building was commissioned by the Athenian statesman Pericles, who sought to create a grand temple that would showcase the cultural and artistic achievements of Athens.
-The Erechtheion remains an important cultural landmark in Athens today, attracting visitors from around the world who come to admire its innovative design and rich cultural heritage.

 Architecture of the temple of Erectheion